-When choosing a video interview software for your agency, this question should be at the top of the list.
+When choosing a video interview software that works with your recruitment strategy, this question should be at the top of the list.

 2. Storage (GDPR compliant storage of a video interview)

-When choosing a video interview software, it’s important to check the company have the appropriate functions that allow you to delete your recordings when necessary.
+When choosing a video interview software, it’s important to check that the tool has the appropriate functions that allow you to delete your recordings when necessary.

 Under the storage limitation principle of GDPR (Principle 5), the organisation must not retain any data if you no longer require it for the purposes defined and agreed upon.
-Your video interview company must provide the tools required to delete recordings, but remember that it’s the responsibility of the Data Controller (the recruitment agency) to do so.
+Your video interview company must provide the tools required to delete recordings but remember that it’s the responsibility of the Data Controller (the recruitment agency or company) to do so.

 3. Accuracy (GDPR compliant searches and tags)

-Any personal data stored must be as accurate and as current as possible in order to achieve the intended purpose.
-This means the third-party video interview company you decide to engage needs to have the functions required to search for and find past recordings in order to allow them to be updated.
+Any personal data stored must be as accurate and as current as possible to achieve the intended purpose.
+This means the third-party video interview company you decide to engage needs to have the functions required to search for and find past recordings to allow them to be updated.

 Hinterview enables users to leave notes on any recording.
 This way, if a recruiter did need to update a candidate's information they can do so easily and efficiently.
 All recordings can be located via identifiable tags.
-As thousands of video interviews are recorded each month, you can imagine this could get a little messy without an appropriate filing methodology.
+As thousands of video interviews are recorded each month, especially if you work with high candidate volumes, you can imagine this could get a little messy without an appropriate filing methodology.

 The video interview software companies who do not save their recordings in an identifiable and searchable area are putting agencies at risk.
 If your candidate requests that their personal information is deleted (which is one of the individual rights under the GDPR), but the data can't be located, the organisation could find itself in trouble with the Information Commissioner’s Office (ICO).

-Ultimately this means your agency needs to invest in a supplier you trust entirely.
+Ultimately this means the video software you decide to invest in is a supplier you trust entirely.
 If your third-party service provider cannot demonstrate the ways in which they address these essential data management principles and fulfil their GDPR obligations, then you need to keep looking!

-Look out for companies who have proactively invested in achieving compliance and have gone through the paces themselves, in order to keep your agency, your reputation and your candidates’ data, safe.
+Look out for companies who have proactively invested in achieving compliance and have gone through the paces themselves, in order to keep your company, your reputation and your candidates’ data, safe.